hameem008/The_Magical_Radish/README.md

 # 🥕 The_Magical_Radish

 **The_Magical_Radish** is a simple yet fun 2D game developed using the [`iGraphics.h`](https://github.com/IUT-ACM/iGraphics) library in C. In this game, a magical radish leads a determined donkey on a chase!
 The radish teleports to wherever you click, and the donkey dashes toward it, creating a playful and entertaining experience.
+This game was the term project of my undergraduation Level - 1, Term - 1.

 ---